Kirteerathod/Netflix_Data_Analysis/README.md

 4.Charts: Use Excel's charting tools to create compelling visualizations.

 # Outcomes
 The analysis provides actionable insights into Netflix's content distribution, audience preferences, and platform trends, making it a valuable resource for strategic decision-making and entertainment industry studies.

+# Data Story

 # Dashboard